SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - Set up to three MIDI Follow Channels and Devices
 - Set the MIDI Follow Root Note for Kits
 - Enable or Disable MIDI Follow Param Pop-up's
-- Enable or Disable MIDI Follow Feedback by setting the MIDI Follow Feedback Channel
+- Enable or Disable MIDI Follow Feedback by setting/unsetting the MIDI Follow Feedback Channel
 - Enable or Disable MIDI Follow Feedback for Automated Parameters and set the MIDI Feedback Update Rate
 - Enable or Disable MIDI Follow Feedback Filtering of MIDI CC responses received within 1 second of sending feedback
 2. When MIDI Follow Mode is enabled, a MIDI Follow Channel has been set, and you have mapped your MIDI CC's, your external controller's Notes and MIDI CC's will be automatically directed to control the Notes of the Active Instrument (e.g. Synth, Kit, MIDI, CV) or the Parameters of the Active View (e.g. Song View, Arranger View, Audio Clip View, Instrument Clip View).